Radviger/creality-k1-setup/README.md

 ## Need help?

-If you encounter issues not covered here, please open an issue on the GitHub repository with a description of your problem.
+If you encounter issues, please check our [Troubleshooting Guide](https://github.com/Mariusjuvet1/creality-k1-setup/blob/main/Troubleshooting%20Guide%20for%20Creality%20K1%20and%20K1-Max%20Setup) or open an issue on the GitHub repository.